 Terminal operator's liability.
-The terminal operator is jointly and severally liable for the tax if the terminal operator provides any person with any bill of lading, shipping paper, or similar document indicating that undyed diesel fuel or undyed kerosene is dyed (discussed later).
+The terminal operator is jointly and severally liable for the tax if the terminal operator provides any person with any bill of lading, shipping paper, or similar document indicating that diesel fuel or kerosene is dyed (discussed later).

-The terminal operator is jointly and severally liable for the tax if the position holder is a person other than the terminal operator and is not a registrant.
-However, a terminal operator will not be liable for the tax in this situation if, at the time of the removal, the following conditions are met.
+The terminal operator is jointly and severally liable for the tax if the position holder (including the receiving person in a two-party exchange) is a person other than the terminal operator and is not a registrant.
+However, a terminal operator will not be liable for the tax in this situation if, at the time of the removal, the following conditions are met